AloeMelons/AloeMelons/README.md

 - 👀 I’m interested in ...
 Game Design, Gardening, Bicycling
 - 🌱 I’m currently learning ...
 C#, Python, Unity, Unreal Engine
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...  aloemelons@outlook
+- 📫 How to reach me ...  aloemelons@gmail
+-

 <!---
 AloeMelons/AloeMelons is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.